flancia-coop/doc.anagora.org/iso-a-nice-team-wiki.md

 https://www.getoutline.com/

-Ask Pete kaminski@istori.com for an invite to his test instance ()
+Ask Pete kaminski@istori.com for an invite to his test instance (through 2024-11-24).

 Looks pretty nice, actually.
 They don't market themselves well, and their 30-day trial is difficult to set up (you need a business account on Google or Microsoft, or you can set up a Slack instance and sneak in that way).
 But that's a one-time setup thing.
-(After 30 days, workspaces go read-only but export still works.)
+After 30 days, workspaces go read-only but export still works.

 Open source and self-hostable, which is nice.
 (The startup would probably use hosted, though.)